 The poll that alarms the Pentagon

-The second annual national defense survey, completed in late October, found that nearly half of the responding armed service families, 46%, said they see Russia as an ally.
+The second annual national defense survey, completed in late October, found that nearly half of armed services families surveyed, 46%, said they viewed Russia as an ally.

-If we extend the survey to include "civilians", the survey found that 28% of Americans have identified the Russia as an ally, compared to 19% the previous year.
+If we extend the survey to "civilians" as well, the survey found that 28% of Americans identified the Russia as an ally, compared to 19% the previous year.

 While the majority, 71% of all Americans and 53% of military families, still view Russia as an enemy, the peak of pro-Russian sentiment grows a lot and worries defense officials.